-While the presence of these elements is not an absolute predictor or determinant of the lesbian struggle, they are nevertheless the most common and frequently reported facets of the lesbian story.
+While the presence of these elements is not an absolute predictor or determinant of the SSA struggle, they are nevertheless the most common and frequently reported facets of the story.
 These elements are generally sequential in order of development or experience, can be causal or predisposing for the subsequent element and are therefore interrelated.
 An adult woman actually cycles in and out of these elements and related needs as she acts out the lesbian bond in an attempt to repair the inherent dilemmas.
 Unfortunately, this "acting out" can actually intensify these predisposing conditions of lesbianism.

-To highlight the specific developmental issues that are present in most lesbian struggles, I wanted to share the research findings from an unpublished doctoral dissertation by Dr. Sheryl Brickner Camallieri.
+To highlight the specific developmental issues that are present in most female SSA struggles, I wanted to share the research findings from an unpublished doctoral dissertation by Dr. Sheryl Brickner Camallieri.
 Dr. Camallieri used an instrument called the Measures of Psychosocial Development (MPD) to assess the developmental differences between 54 allegedly heterosexual and 54 allegedly homosexual women.
 The MPD measures the developmental resolution based on Erik Erikson's model of psychosocial development.
 The eight stages are listed below.